Last Updated on September 18, 2021

 Be aware that there are sometimes rules about importing fresh foods into foreign countries.

-That’s enjoy your trip and your sandwich!
+That’s all.
+Enjoy your trip and your sandwich!